veit/jupyter-tutorial/docs/productive/testing/tox.rst

     commands =
         pytest

-Beim Aufrufen von ``pipenv run tox`` werden dann die folgenden Schritte
-durchlaufen:
+When you call ``pipenv run tox``, the following steps are performed:

 #.
-Optional erstellen eines Python-Package mit
+Optionally create a Python package with

    .. code-block:: console

         $ pipenv run python setup.py sdist

 #.
-Erstellen der in ``envlist`` angegebenen Umgebungen
+Create the environments specified in ``envlist``

-   In jeder dieser Umgebungen werden dann

-   #. die Abhängigkeiten und Pakete installiert
-   #. die Befehle aus ``commands`` ausgeführt
+   In each of these environments, then

+   #. the dependencies and packages are installed
+   #. the commands specified in ``commands`` are executed

 #.
-Erstellen eines Reports mit den Ergebnissen aus jeder der Umgebungen, z.B.:
+Create a report with the results from each of the environments, e.g.

    .. code-block:: text